FrankBro/parsec/Presentation.md

 In the past, the relatively poor performance of parser combinator libraries has often been cited as the primary impediment to their more widespread adoption.
 For this reason optimal performance stood front and center as a design goal during the development of FParsec and a lot of effort has been spent on optimizing parsing speed.
 As a result, **FParsec has become so fast that parsers implemented with FParsec often significantly outperform parsers created by parser generator tools like fslex & fsyacc**.

-**In general, a parser implemented in FParsec can get close to the performance of a hand‐optimized recursive‐descent parser written in C#**.
-Due to the multi‐layered architecture of the FParsec API, you always have the option to fall back to the lower‐level API should a particular parser component implemented with the high‐level API turn out to be too slow.
-Hence, if you choose FParsec for implementing your parsers, you don’t have to worry that performance will become a reason for switching away from FParsec.

 ---

 # Performance guidelines